-Only install machines with type of protection increased safety "e" or "eb" and machines "nA" or "ec" in hazardous zones, carefully complying with the regulations laid down by the responsible regulatory body.
-The responsible regulatory body is responsible for determining the hazard level (classifying zones).
-For machines with Ex "t", under no circumstances must a layer of dust be greater than 5 mm!
+Only install machines with type of protection increased safety "e" or "eb" and machines "nA" or "ec" or Class I and Class II in hazardous zones, carefully complying with the regulations laid down by the responsible regulatory body.
+The responsible regulatory body is responsible for determining the level of explosion hazard (classifying zones).

+For machines with AEx "tc", Class II, Div.
+2, under no circumstances is it permissible that the layer of dust is thicker than 5 mm.